 - International Business Lounge: for departing international flights from Sydney, Melbourne and Perth, plus a number of overseas locations in Los Angeles, Honolulu, Auckland, Wellington and Tokyo Narita

-- International (Premium) Lounge: there are currently four of these combined Business and First Class Lounges, in Brisbane, Hong Kong, Singapore and London
+- International (Premium) Lounge: there are currently four of these combined Business and First Class Lounges, in Brisbane, Hong Kong, Singapore and London Heathrow; combining passengers into one space is the model Qantas is moving towards

 - International First Class Lounge: for First Class passengers and elite frequent flyers in Sydney, Melbourne, Los Angeles and Auckland